Course Descriptions

 Ed.
 632 – SPANISH LANGUAGE & CULTURE

-In this course, we will dissect the Curriculum Framework for the 2019 Spanish Language and Culture exam.
+This course will dissect the Curriculum Framework for the 2019 Spanish Language and Culture exam.
 Participants will analyze the AP curricular themes and subthemes, learning objectives, achievement level descriptions, test questions, scoring rubrics, and student samples for the new exam.
 Our discussion of student performance will focus on three communicative modes: interpretive, interpersonal, and presentational.
-Additionally, we will discuss AP curriculum and syllabus development and the integration of culture (products, practices, and perspectives) into all levels of an AP and Pre-AP program with a special emphasis on the use of technology and the arts to support curricular goals.
+Additionally, we will discuss AP curriculum and syllabus development and the integration of culture (products, practices, and perspectives) into all levels of an AP and Pre-AP program, particularly emphasizing using technology and the arts to support curricular goals.
 Finally, we will discuss teaching strategies, instructional materials, and online resources to make our AP program vibrant, relevant, and successful.

 Ed.
 625 – SPANISH LITERATURE & CULTURE

 During this AP Spanish Literature and Culture training, you will explore the course framework, the exam, and the new AP resources that will help you plan and focus instruction—and give you feedback throughout the year on the areas where individual students need additional focus.
-You’ll also learn about completing the digital activation process at the start of the school year, which will give you immediate access to the new resources and help ensure that your students can register for AP Exams by the new fall deadlines.
-By attending this APSI, you will gain deeper insight into the following key takeaways, among several others: Understanding the Course; Planning the Course; Teaching the Course; and Assessing Student Progress and Understanding.
+You’ll also learn about completing the digital activation process at the start of the school year.
+This will give you immediate access to the new resources and help ensure your students can register for AP Exams by the new fall deadlines.
+By attending this APSI, you will gain deeper insight into the following key takeaways, among several others: Understanding the Course, Planning the Course, Teaching the Course, and Assessing Student Progress and Understanding.
 In addition, specific attention will be paid to the following AP Classroom resources: unit guides, personal progress checks, and the AP question bank.

 Ed.
 616 - STATISTICS

 This course is intended for AP Statistics teachers who feel uncertain about the content or the expectations of the course.
-We will discuss a variety of questions from previous exams, along with their scoring rubrics and some student solutions, as a springboard for investigating the content and how to present it.
-There will also be discussions regarding the use of available technology in the course, available resources, test-taking strategies, and ideas for projects and activities.
+As a springboard for investigating the content and how to present it, we will discuss various questions from previous exams, their scoring rubrics, and some student solutions.
+There will also be discussions regarding the use of available technology in the course, available resources, test-taking strategies, and ideas for projects and activities. -

 Ed.
 640 - U.S. GOVERNMENT & POLITICS

 - More focus on what students should be able to do with the knowledge they develop.
-The curriculum framework defines a set of political science skills and practices that will require students to analyze, compare, interpret, and communicate political information—the same skills and practices that college and university faculty expect students to have after completing the equivalent college course.
+The curriculum framework defines a set of political science skills and practices requiring students to analyze, compare, interpret, and communicate political information—the same skills and practices that college and university faculty expect students to have after completing the equivalent college course.

 - More emphasis on the U.S. founding documents and other primary sources.
 A specified set of 19 Supreme Court cases and nine foundational documents—including the Declaration of Independence and the Constitution—will now be required study.
 For each required Supreme Court case, the National Constitution Center will publish articles for students showing both sides, where there was a bipartisan agreement, and where there were differences.